umbraco/UmbracoDocs/Tutorials/Starter-kit/Lessons/index.md

 # Lessons

 ### [Customise the Starter Kit](1-Customise-the-Starter-kit/)
-Learn how to edit and publish content and customiSe the theme of the site.
+Learn how to edit and publish content and customise the theme of the site.

 ### [Add a blog post publication date](2-Add-a-Blog-Post-Publication-Date/)
 If you don't want to use the creation date of blog posts, take this lesson to learn how to let content editors edit the publication date.